burneyburney/somethingNewEveryDay/README.md

     learned how to pass things from one page to the next w/ javascript (use localStorage)

+Mon - Oct 31

+    New version of Ruby has an immutable string method. also "the lonely operator" (&.)

 Tue - Nov 1 10:23pm

     learned how to use underscore.js to better suit my needs.

 Wed Nov 2 10:25pm